warrenroos/DS_GCD_PeerAssessment/CodeBook.md

 - data.combo.temp = row combining of data.train.temp, data.test.temp

-## Temp Dataset - Extracting out Mean and SD for each Feature of Combined Dataset
+## Final Dataset - Extracting out Mean and SD for each Feature of Combined Dataset

 Per the Assignment, the columns related to Mean and Std (Standard Deviation) were extracted from the above dataset to create a new dataset to reduce the # of columns in our dataset.
 At the same time, I consolidated the columns for mean and std dev for each feature, creating a narrow dataset using the melt commnd and the grep statement.

 - data.melt.final = vertically filtering for colunns related to Mean and Std (Standard Deviation), plus making key value pairs leveraging the melt command and the grep statement.

 This results in a 5 variable dataset, and 813,621 rows.

 - personID - the subject / person with which the measurement is associated

 - activityID - the activity with which the measurement is associated